 Hospital costing focuses on the cost and mix of resources used to deliver patient care.
 Costing plays a vital role in activity based funding.
-Costing informs the development of classification systems and provides valuable information for pricing purposes.
+Costing informs the development of the classification system and provides valuable information for pricing purposes.
 Hospital patient costing is essential for understanding the total costs involved in treating a patient including the services or products used.

 How much does patient activity cost in Australia’s public hospitals?

 The NHCDC is a critical component of activity based funding.
-The Australian Hospital Patient Costing Standards (AHPCS) were introduced to outline best practice in generating high quality, reliable and comparable patient data that helps to refine classification systems, set prices and inform policy.
-The current version of these standards is the Australian Hospital Patient Costing Standards Version 4.1
+The Australian Hospital Patient Costing Standards (AHPCS) ensures the NHCDC is suitable to determine the national efficient price.
+The AHPCS also assists in ensuring that best practices are followed in generating high quality, reliable and comparable patient data that helps refine the classification system, set the price, and inform policy.

-The Australian Hospital Patient Costing Standards (AHPCS) provide direction for hospital patient costing through the development of standards for specific elements of the costing process and reporting requirements.
-The current version of the standards is the Australian Hospital Patient Costing Standards Version 4.1.
+The AHPCS provides direction for hospital patient costing through the development of standards for specific elements of the costing process and reporting requirements.
+The current version of the AHPCS is Version 4.2.